rotki/rotki/docs/usage_guide.rst

 If all went well, you should be able to see your newly added exchange.
 If not please doublecheck that the key and secret are correct.

-You also have option to enable/disable synchronization for the connected exchanges.
-Usually, you may want to disable the synchronization to prevent your IP get banned because of too many syncs.
+You also have the option to enable/disable synchronization for the connected exchanges.
+Usually, you may want to disable the synchronization to prevent your IP getting banned because of too many syncs.

 .. image:: images/rotki_add_exchange_3.png
    :alt: Add API keys for a new exchange